animatlabs/animatlabs.github.io/_drafts/2026-12-21-saga-pattern-compensation.md

 ## Real-World Example: Order Processing

-Here's a more complete order processing workflow with error handling and logging:
+A more complete order processing workflow with error handling and logging:

 ```csharp
 public class OrderWorkflowBuilder